Monstertov/msp-voice-portal/INSTALL.md

     chmod 755 uploads
     chown www-data:www-data uploads # Replace 'www-data:www-data' with your web server user/group (e.g., 'nginx:nginx' for Nginx)
     ```

+    **For Plesk hosting:**
+    ```bash
+    chmod 755 uploads
+    chown psaserv:psaserv uploads
+    # Or if using Apache with Plesk:
+    chown apache:apache uploads
+    ```
+    > **Note:** For detailed Plesk permission setup, see the [Plesk documentation](https://docs.plesk.com/en-US/obsidian/administrator-guide/web-hosting/web-sites-and-domains/website-permissions.73385/).

+    **For DirectAdmin hosting:**
+    ```bash
+    chmod 755 uploads
+    chown apache:apache uploads
+    # Or if using a specific user account:
+    chown yourusername:apache uploads
+    ```
+    > **Note:** For DirectAdmin-specific setup, refer to the [DirectAdmin documentation](https://www.directadmin.com/features.php?id=1838) and [DirectAdmin forums](https://forum.directadmin.com/) for permission configuration.

+    **For cPanel hosting:**
+    ```bash
+    chmod 755 uploads
+    chown yourusername:yourusername uploads
+    # The web server will run as your username in cPanel
+    ```
+    > **Note:** For cPanel file permission setup, see the [cPanel File Manager documentation](https://kb.hosting.com/docs/file-permissions) for detailed instructions on setting permissions through the File Manager interface.

+    **Note:** If you're unsure about your web server user, check your hosting provider's documentation or contact their support.
+The web server user is typically `www-data`, `apache`, `nginx`, or your hosting account username.

 ## 6. Configure Your Web Server (Apache/Nginx)